pranavkantgaur/gamd_sr/README.md

 ### Notes on the methodology
 1. For systems (or test-cases) where pair-potential functions are well known, we can aim for best fit in SRs (A and B) alone, but still going for extracting the _known_ laws via SR makes sense becuase known forms are well-tested over the years.
 In that process, we learn to steer SR to the priors (if exist) on the functional forms, refer [this](https://github.com/MilesCranmer/PySR/issues/285).
+2. Reported methods (in Miles paper) to introduce inductive bias in GNN-based surrogate models for physical laws are:
+   1. l1 regularization over edge messages
+   2. Constrain edge message dimensions to match that of the problem.
+3. Additional ones experimented with here:
+   1. Penalize standard deviation of all components but the first-3 (for 3D space) edge-message components.
+   2. For known laws like `LJ potential` based systems, add factors like `r^-6`, `r^-12` in the edge-features (**planned**)

 ## Related works
 ### Generalization performance of NNs
 1. https://arxiv.org/abs/2009.11848